chembu/angular/aio/content/guide/animations.md

 ### Animation State and Styles
 Angular's `state()` functions allows you to define different states that you can call at the end of each transition.
 It takes two arguments: the first argument accepts a unique name like `open` or `closed` and the second argument accepts a `style()` function.

 The `style()` function allows you to define a set of styles to associate with a given state name.
+Note that the style attributes must be in `camelCase`.

 Let us see how Angular's `state()` function works together with the `style⁣­(⁠)` function to set CSS style attributes.

 <code-example path="animations/src/app/open-close.component.ts" title="src/app/open-close.component.ts" region="state1">
  </code-example>

  In the above code snippet, you can see how states can allow multiple style attributes to be set all at the same time.
-When the button shows as `Open` it has several style attributes: a height of 200 pixels, an opacity of 1, and a color of yellow.
+When the button shows as `Open` it has several style attributes: a height of 200 pixels, an opacity of 1, and a background color of yellow.
 The `style()` function describes what the style should be when the right conditions arise.

 In the `closed` state, the button has a height of 100 pixels, an opacity of 0.5, and a background color of green.
 This example shows how states can allow multiple style attributes to be set all at the same time.